 Bits and Cheers

 Twitch has introduced Bits, a virtual currency for subscribers to buy and redeem emotes in the chatrooms of their favorite channels.
-There are two types: small gray gems worth one bit each or large red animated stars which have a 10k value each – these can be obtained through purchasing vouchers from third-party vendors onsite or attained by achieving certain milestones while using Twitch’s free feature called Cheers!
+There are two types: small gray gems worth one bit each or large red animated stars which have a 10k value each – you can obtain it through purchasing vouchers from third-party vendors onsite or attained by achieving certain milestones while using Twitch’s free feature called Cheers!

 Affiliates and Partners can earn a portion of the money people pay to subscribe.
 Affiliate Subscribers might be given an Emote (a special character) that they could use in chat, but Twitch Partners have up to 50 additional slots unlocked for them as incentives!